monicakrystal/foodplanner/README.md

     - Time / servings
     - able to adjust servind size
     - print button
-    - RATINGS stars owner rating & other public user rating?
+    - Ratings/stars (owner rating & other public user rating?)
     - other users can save it "add to favorites" or maybe "save this recipe"
     - can add to calendar
-    - if from somewhere save original link
-    - edit button for owner to edit it ( maybe user can edit it if they save it
+    - edit button for owner to edit it ( maybe user can adjust it to their liking if they save it )
     - owner can make it private or public to share with other users
     - show a lock if private or multiple people if public
     - nutriion details
     - items needed? instant pot? oven? stove? no cook (like a salad)
     - if found from a blog or tik tok add link or original creator

 - User notes (private)
   - Let the user add their own notes to a recipe